Louise Pentland: Published works

 Life with a Sprinkle of Glitter was published in July 2015 by Simon & Schuster.
 The following month Pentland published Sprinkle of Glitter 2016 Diary: Have the Best Year of Your Life! through Faber and Faber.

 Bonnier Zaffre acquired rights to two novels in 2016.
 The first, Wilde Like Me, was published in June 2017.
 The sequel, Wilde About The Girl, was published in August 2018.
 The third and final book in the series, Wilde Women, was published in September 2019.

 In March 2020, Bonnier Books announced a three-year portfolio of books written by Pentland, including a memoir on motherhood, scheduled to be released in August 2020; in addition to an adult fiction book, to be published in 2021, and two children's books, due in 2022 and 2023, respectively.

 Podcasting

 In November 2019 Pentland announced her own podcast, Mothers' Meeting with Louise Pentland, with episodes focusing on "offering insight into the parenting styles, personal struggles, and points of view of some of Britain's best loved mums".
 The first episode featured Angela Scanlon and Emily Norris, and subsequent guests have included Konnie Huq, Katie Piper and Nadia Sawalha.

 Personal life

-Pentland studied BSc Psychology and Biology at Liverpool John Moores University.
+Pentland studied B.Sc.
+Psychology and Biology at Liverpool John Moores University.
 There she met Matt Watson, a teacher, whom she married on 4 September 2010; their daughter, Darcy Jane Watson, was born in 2011.
 Pentland and Watson separated in mid-2014, but both stated in 2015 that they remained on good terms.
-Pentland is currently in a relationship with Liam O'Neill; they have a daughter, Pearl Jane Pentland, born in 2018.
+Pentland is currently married to D.I Liam O'Neill; they have a daughter, Pearl Jane Pentland, born in 2018.
+Pearl’s birth was recorded for and posted on Youtube.
 Pentland and O'Neill announced their engagement in March 2020.
+They got married in February 2025.